varunsingh87/Frequency-Analysis-Simulator/README.md

 Copyright &copy; 2023 Varun Singh

-## Acknowledgments and Sources of Research
+## Sources of Research

 * Inspiration from _The Code Book_ by Simon Singh
 * _The Cryptanalyst_ by Helen Fouche Gaines
-* [Kelalaka](https://crypto.stackexchange.com/users/18298/kelalaka) for help on real-world application of the project
-* Princeton University "About WordNet."
-WordNet.
-Princeton University.
-2010.
-* Michigan Technological University for explaining the Kasiski Examination and index of coincidence with working examples
+* Michigan Technological University - explanations of the Kasiski Examination and index of coincidence with working examples
-* Pixel from IDTech for helping me through my first Java project